biglizards/SoF-Notes/content/Events/Companions of Knut.md

 The daughters (who all look like faeries) arrive and start mingling.
 We catch one of them and she says that her father is too unwell to give his planned speech, but, noting that we look like the adventurous sort, suggests she might lead us to him.
 Poleman wants to go but is already drunk off of the free beer, and everyone other than Jovian is too suspicious to enter the manor, so she takes Jovian alone, as a representative for the party.

+- lots of magic in the throne room
+- lord has a very clearly magic ring on
+- lord denies all knowledge of magic (did he say anything about his ancestors or was that a bit? i forget)
+- says the land is cursed and sucks and we should find out why
+- he'll pay quite a lot for any actionable info, and a very large amount (plus probably land/title) for solving the problem entirely
+- suggests we start by looking into a single logging village within the swamp which hasn't been abandoned even though all other settlements nearby have been

+Astrid gets super freaked out by how everyone who's partaken of the feast wants to move around a lot and not stay with the same group for very long.

+We sleep around the caravan uneventfully i think

+---